CTR Analysis

 Here are the transcribed notes for Episode 1:

-In this example, we have the Ad, the Organic results section and further Ads.
-They’ve done this because of mobile, so that you can display it easily on the page, and that when you’re on a mobile it only in on the ads without scrolling (more revenue for Google).
+In this example, we have the ad, the organic results section, and further ads.
+They’ve done this because of mobile, so that you can display it easily on the page, and that when you’re on a mobile device it only shows on the ads without scrolling (more revenue for Google).
 But what we’re here to talk to you about is why ranking and positions don’t necessarily equal more sales.

-To pay to be at the top of the Ads costs a lot of money, and so that eats away at your margin, and thus makes it so it’s not necessarily profitable.
+To pay to be at the top of the ads costs a lot of money, and so that eats away at your margin, and thus makes it so that it’s not necessarily profitable.

-Being at ‘Number 1’ doesn’t necessarily mean you’ll get clicks thus doesn’t necessarily mean you’ll have a high click-through-rate.
+Being at ‘Number 1’ doesn’t necessarily mean you’ll get clicks; thus, it doesn’t necessarily mean you’ll have a high click-through rate.

 So how do you do that?

-You’ve got two opportunities – You’ve got a Title Tag and a Meta Description and of course the URL – so there’s actually three items that show.
-The Title Tag is the clickable part of the search result.
+You’ve got two opportunities – you’ve got a title tag and a meta description, and of course the URL – so there are actually three items that show.
+The title tag is the clickable part of the search result.

-Within the search results, there are many many different websites – Wikipedia, eBay, Amazon – all filtering through in different ways, so that’s why I say that Click Through Rate matters more than Position.
+Within the search results, there are many different websites—websites like Wikipedia, eBay, Amazon—all filtering through in different ways, so that’s why I say that Click-Through Rate matters more than Position.

 So why is this important?

-As we try and optimise a website further up the results, which for us, isn’t our primary goal – It’s to actually to increase the CTR as the primary (then Conversion Rates as the secondary), we can see that actually incrementally it becomes more difficult (to achieve higher positions), it’s not the same as trying to increase from page 100 to page 50.
+As we try to optimise a website further up the results, which for us isn’t our primary goal – it’s to actually increase the CTR as the primary (then Conversion Rates as the secondary), we can see that actually incrementally it becomes more difficult (to achieve higher positions).
+It’s not the same as trying to increase from page 100 to page 50.
 It actually gets really challenging because of the fact that there are so many different factors.

 So why does this matter?

-Let’s say that you and your website is shown 10,000 times per month within the search results.
-Of those 10,000 times lets say that you get a Click-Through-Rate of 1%, (because you’re not always showing in the top positions).
+Let’s say that you and your website are shown 10,000 times per month within the search results.
+Of those 10,000 times, let’s say that you get a Click-Through Rate of 1% (because you’re not always showing in the top positions).
 In many cases, you could be showing further down the results, even on page 2 or page 3 (which do get clicks, despite what many people think).
-It’s all a numbers game and maximising that Click Through Rate.
+It’s all a numbers game and maximising that Click-Through Rate.

-We can see we still have the same amount of people searching and the same amount of impressions – we can’t change that.
+We can see we still have the same number of people searching and the same number of impressions – impressions—impressions—we can’t change that.

-We change which keywords, search queries and search terms that you try and target, but we can’t change the number of people searching on a monthly basis.
-So with this in mind the volume stays the same, the Click-Through-Rate Changes you get more visitors.
+We change which keywords, search queries, and search terms you try to target, but we can’t change the number of people searching on a monthly basis.
+So with this in mind, the volume stays the same; the Click-Through Rate changes and you get more visitors.
 Let’s say we also work on your Conversion Rate and we increase that to 5%.
 You can see we’ve gone from 1 enquiry to 25.